RUN, HIDE, FIGHT

 means you should stay indoors until authorities tell you it is safe or you are told

-In case of a biological event:
+In case of a biological or potential weather event:

 - Select a small, interior room, with no or few windows.